DavidAlphaFox/babelia/README.md

 - [x] babelia words counter: sorted by count
   - [x] counter-fold
 - [x] babelia stem counter: sorted by count
-- [ ] babelia words stop update FILENAME: input text file with stop word that must be ignored as seed candidates.
+- [ ] babelia stem stop update FILENAME: input text file with stop word that must be ignored as seed candidates.
   - [ ] mapping-clear via okvs-range-remove
   - [ ] mapping->hash-table comparator
+- [x] babelia stem stop guess DIRECTORY SECONDS: benchmark using a fresh database connection each stem from frequent to infrequent until it takes less than SECONDS to query.
+Output the stems that are slow.
-- [ ] reject queries that have only stop words as positives terms
+- [ ] reject queries which seed is a stop word
 - [ ] crawler:
   - [ ] babelia crawler add URL:
     - [ ] if has a path index only the given URL if it is html and